 You can also apply for monthly payment amounts of temporary hardship assistance from B.C. government for up to 6 months.
 Payments are based on need and family size.
-Review eligibility requirements and learn how to apply.
+Please review eligibility requirements and learn how to apply Online, in person, or over the phone at toll-free 1-866-866-0800 Monday to Friday 9:00 am to 12:00 pm or 1:00 pm to 4:00 pm.
+Closed on statutory holidays.